FredericMauguiere/HamPO/README.md

 # HamPO
-Periodic Orbits in Hamiltonian systems
+Location and analysis of Periodic Orbits in Hamiltonian systems